aztfmod/rovergo/docs/user-guide.md

         --statename caf_launchpad
 ```

+Note: --launchpad is only required when testing the level0 launchpad.
+It is not needed for other landingzones.
+This is similar behavior to other Rover commands.

 The test action also expects a statename parameter.
 This is the landing zone key the specific landing zone configuration under test.
 [An example can be found here.](../examples/minimal/configs/level0/launchpad/configuration.tfvars)

 Sample tests can be found in the [examples folder of this repo.](../examples/tests)